 The eggs themselves have a shelf-life of sorts, only able to survive a couple of days outside the body and about two weeks inside.
 If an egg is not used before it’s expiration, the Theyra within the egg will break apart into sugar, and the eggs will simply absorb into the rest of the form.

 There are two factors necessary in order to create a Sweetling.
 They are:

 B: A non-Sweetling recipient

-For the change to begin, the recipient must make contact with the newly formed Necco.
-This can occur in many ways: the recipient consuming the egg containing the Necco, pressing the Necco against them, etc.
+For the change to begin, the recipient must make contact with the newly formed Theyra.
+This can occur in many ways: the recipient consuming the egg containing the Theyra, pressing the Theyra against them, etc.